 Chloe and Joseph

-After their rainy, outdoor ceremony, this couple invited a groomsmen to sing “Beth Rest” by Bon Iver for their recessional.
+After their rainy, outdoor ceremony, this couple invited groomsmen to sing “Beth Rest” by Bon Iver for their recessional.
 “It added to the romance that Joseph and I were feeling,” Chloe explains.

 Jimmy and Chris